 One of most important factor, after deciding on the EMBA, was work-life balance.
 I have gotten support from my family and the location of the institute is only 20 minutes away from the area of my residence, which has made life a little easier.
 However, assignment reading and exams are not easy to balance with the amount of travelling I have to do.
 Most of my job requires travel; therefore, I often carry my books with me during my business visits.
 Despite this hardship, I have found the learning has had an immense impact on me.
 I can feel myself assessing my decisions in the capacity of my job.
 I now find myself analysing things which I would have overlooked before.
 I think I am getting more stable in decision making and expanding my horizons.

 Cass has a total of 44 DEMBA students in 2016.
 It has been a smaller batch from previous years.
-However, the gender balance and diversity in selecting students has ensured a diverse cohort including business owners, HR, banking, legal, medical, PR and engineering background students, bringing variety in discussions and group assignments.
-There is a good mix of youth and experience.
+However, the gender balance and diversity in selecting students has ensured a diverse cohort including business owners, HR, banking, legal, medical, PR and engineering background students; bringing variety in discussions and group assignments.
+All in all, there is a good mix of industry background and experience.

-The EMBA programme gives the opportunity to learn and implement your learning immediately to your job.
+The EMBA programme offers you with skills that can be implement immediately to your job.
 However, some sacrifices need to be made to create a balance between study and work.
 So my advice is get your family and company on board with this decision, as you will need their support to successfully complete the programme.
 Finally, the EMBA programme at Cass is going to be an immense, enriching and unforgettable memory.
 Learning has been enjoyable and Cass leaves no effort to make it a fun-filled enjoyable journey.